+When you film something, you need to get enough different shots to show everything you need to show.
 Getting all the shots you need for the edit is called coverage.
-When you film something, you need to get enough different shots to show everything you need to show.
-If you don’t have coverage, your scene may not cut together well.
-It might be boring, it may not make sense, or it might be jerky.
+If you don’t have coverage your scene may not make sense, or it may be impossible to edit smoothly.

 Whatever you do, film every shot for at least ten seconds.
 If you’re filming an action, begin recording a few seconds before the action starts, and keep on filming for a few seconds after it ends.

 Shoot more than you think you need.
 If you think you need three shots, get five.
 If you think you need five shots, get seven.

 Following some simple patterns or rules can help you get coverage, even in situations where you can’t plan your shots in advance.

 Start with an extreme long shot or wide shot to set the scene.
 Introduce people with long shots and mid shots.
 Then use closeups to show their expressions.

 Make sure you use different camera positions around, above or below the subject as well.
 If you shoot everything from the same position the camera will appear to ‘jump’ forwards or backwards.
 There’s more about this, and other continuity rules, here.